vitorsvieira/dilate/README.md

 ### Overview
 Dilate is a library which provides macro annotations that generates value classes and unboxed tagged types on compile-time for extra type-safety focusing on nearly zero runtime overhead.
-Value classes and tagged types have an important role when developing high performance applications in Scala.
+Value classes and tagged types have an important role when developing high performance Scala applications.

+This project proudly uses [scalameta](https://github.com/scalameta/scalameta).

 ### Motivation

   - Type-safety and type checking
   - Avoid runtime object allocation
   - Zero syntactical and bytecode overhead

 ### Getting Started